Dorchester Transport and Environment Plan (DTEP) proposals

 South Gate - scheduled to start April 2017

-This will work will last around 17 weeks and will improve pedestrian links between South Street and Brewery Square.
+This will work will last around 17 weeks and will improve pedestrian links between South Street and Brewery Square (pdf, 882kb) (opens in a new window).
 Work will upgrade the existing pedestrian crossings from 'pelican' to 'puffin' technology (giving particular benefits for the partially sighted) and link the crossings on South Street, Trinity Street and Great Western Road to improve traffic flow through the junction.

 The pedestrian crossing on South Walks Road is also being relocated further west, as close as possible to the pedestrian desire line.